kodadot/developers/docs/developer.md

 ## Challenging Puzzles
 Our challenging issues will push you to think deeply about solutions and force you to learn a thing or two along the way.
 The mental stimulation is something you won't get on your day-to-day office jobs, so this is where we come in.

+## Sense of Community
+Collaboration is an important part of contributing.
+Your name becomes known throughout the community when you make pull requests, ask questions, or even hop on a call for a minute or two.
+Everyone who contributes to KodaDot becomes a member of the family.
+You'll find others who are working on challenges similar to yours, as well as those that are struggling.
+This is where you enter the picture.
+We're all here for each other, and we want to see each other succeed.
+KodaDot will become synonymous with a sense of belonging.

 ## Contribution to Open Source
 **Public proof of contribution** is arguably one of the most important things when trying to land your first tech job.
 Focusing on a person's GitHub is more telling of ones' skillset than reading a PDF.
 Rather than blindly trusting resumes, you can judge off of what a person has contributed publicly.